Bryn Williams: Odette's

-Bryn@Porth Eirias
+Bryn Williams at Porth Eirias

-It was announced on 9 September 2013 that Bryn Williams was to open a bistro at a multi-million pounds water sports centre on Colwyn Bay promenade.
-The announcement was made at the official opening of Porth Eirias by First Minister Carwyn Jones.
-The bistro opened in June 2015.
+It was announced on 9 September 2013 that Bryn Williams was to open a bistro at a water sports centre on Colwyn Bay promenade.
+The announcement was made at the official opening of Porth Eirias by First Minister of Wales Carwyn Jones.
+The bistro opened in June 2015, on Colwyn Bay’s promenade, combining seafood and local produce in a casual, scenic setting.